leenakapadiya/Seenema/reports/README.md

 # Seenema

 ## Team report (status update for your TA, including an agenda for the project meeting)

-- Agenda for Project Meeting
+### Agenda for Project Meeting
--   Feedback on status report (Markdown) from Sahil
+1. Feedback on status report (Markdown) from Sahil
--   Discussion on project roadmap for back end and front end workflows
+2. Discussion on project roadmap for back end and front end workflows
--   Discussion on in/out of scope features with decisions to be made Thursday (10/19)
+3. Discussion on in/out of scope features with decisions to be made Thursday (10/19)
--   Feedback from Sahil on project timelines stated in Requirement Doc
+4. Feedback from Sahil on project timelines stated in Requirement Doc

-- Subsection 1:
+### Subsection 1:
--   This week's goals from last week is empty as expected.
+This week's goals from last week is empty as expected.

-- Subsection 2:
+### Subsection 2:
--   Put the update here (progress and issues: what you did, what worked, what you learned, where you had trouble, and where you are blocked.)
--   Progress made this week
+**Update (progress and issues):**

+- **What we did:**
   - Github set up
   - Team meeting schedule confirmed
   - Division of duties confirmed
   - Flow chart of app functionality (Rough Draft) completed

+- **Insights:**
   - This week the team did well to work together and communicate as we begin the project.
 Although we did not meet in person, our virtual meeting to complete the Requirement Doc assignment was effective and collaborative.
-It seems that every member of the team is able to speak up when they have a concern, and all concerns are taken seriously.
-Danno was late to sign on to the github due to some access issues on his end, but those seem to all be resolved at this point.
-At this time there aren't any major concerns that anyone on the team has expressed, but I think all of us are feeling anxiety about getting a strong start on the project and making some tangible progress.
-I think we are looking forward to the project meeting (Thursday with Sahil) to help us get a clear direction for how we can move forward and make progress.
+Every member seems to voice concerns openly and they're addressed respectfully.
+  - Danno faced some initial challenges joining GitHub due to access issues, but they've been resolved now.
+  - Team sentiments revolve around ensuring a robust kick-off to the project, and there's anticipation for our upcoming meeting with Sahil to gain clarity on the way forward.

--   Subsection 3:
+### Subsection 3:

--   Back end goals for the upcoming week:
+#### Back end goals for the upcoming week:
 - Determine the basic architecture of the Seenema project
 - Gain consensus on the vision
 - Finalize an in/out of scope list of features and functionality
 - Set up localhost environment

--   Front end goals for the upcoming week:
+#### Front end goals for the upcoming week:
--     Produce Figma/Sketches that capture the possible user flow in Seenema
+- Produce Figma/Sketches that illustrate potential user flow in Seenema
--     Compile UI features list for minimum viable product (MVP)
+- List UI features essential for a minimum viable product (MVP)

-### Contributions of individual team members.
+**Contributions of individual team members:**

-- Long Term Focus/Goal:
+##### Long Term Focus/Goal:
--   Front end to have tile designs, icons, and list visuals determined in next 2 weeks
+- Front end to finalize tile designs, icons, and list visuals in the upcoming 2 weeks
--   Back end integration with IMDB API completed in < 3 weeks
+- Back end aims for a full integration with the IMDB API in less than 3 weeks

-- Anand:
+**Anand:**
--   Last week: N/A
+- **Last week:** N/A
--   This week: Set up Github and invitiations sent to all members of group.
+- **This week:** Set up Github and sent invitations to all group members.
--   Next week: Beginning work on UI
+- **Next week:** Kick-off UI development

-- Danno:
+**Danno:**
--   Last week: N/A
+- **Last week:** N/A
--   This week: Confirmed roles and responsibilities for group
+- **This week:** Established roles and responsibilities for the team
--   Next week: Share all communication templates (like this README.md file) and begin backend work with Dishant/Leena
+- **Next week:** Distribute all communication templates (like this `README.md` file) and initiate backend work in collaboration with Dishant and Leena

-- Dishant:
+**Dishant:**
--   Last week: N/A
+- **Last week:** N/A
--   This week: Beginning to sketch out the basic architecture of Seenema.
+- **This week:** Commenced drafting the foundational architecture of Seenema
--   Next week: Begin work on API integration with IMDB, with expected completion before 11/10
+- **Next week:** Embark on API integration with IMDB, aiming to conclude before 11/10

-- Leena:
+**Leena:**
--   Last week: N/A
+- **Last week:** N/A
--   This week: Beginning to sketch out the basic architecture of Seenema.
+- **This week:** Started sketching the basic structure of Seenema
--   Next week: Begin work on API integration with IMDB, with expected completion before 11/10
+- **Next week:** Launch API integration tasks with IMDB, targeting completion before 11/10